-We believe that the remedial period to initially be set at 12 months but may be extendable by another 12 months by the Exchange if the progress falls significantly behind estimates.
+Not Agree.
+The HKBAN suggests that the remedial period to initially be set at 12 months but may be extendable by another 12 months by the Exchange if the progress falls significantly behind estimates.

 Do you agree that Pre-Commercial Companies must not effect any transaction that would result in a fundamental change to their principal business without the prior consent of the Exchange?